The fear of the Lord is the beginning of wisdom, and knowledge of the Holy One is understanding.

 The pendulum has swung to the extreme – a few years ago, the general theme of religious people could have been summed up with Jonathan Edwards’ sermon, Sinners in the Hands of an Angry God.
-Now, the counter balance of that message has taken root in many Christians who seem to have become extremely familiar with God.
-They’ve gone from fear to familiarity – which both positions are extreme.
+Now, the counterbalance of that message has taken root in many Christians who seem to have become extremely familiar with God.
+They’ve gone from fear to familiarity – in which both positions are extreme.
 You can error by emphasis.
 For every mile of road, there are two miles of ditch.

-Our Advisor’s use of the phrase, The fear of the Lord, establishes the genesis of wisdom, without the respectful distance of awe toward God, we’re fools.
+Our Advisor’s use of the phrase, The fear of the Lord, establishes the genesis of wisdom; without the respectful distance of awe toward God, we’re fools.
 Familiarity breeds contempt.

 The prophet Ezekiel described his response to seeing the glory of the Lord – “I fell facedown!”
 (Ezekiel 1:28) The byproduct of seeing the shadow of the Lord also caused Moses’ face to radiate glory for days.
 Others describe themselves as falling as “dead men.”
-It truly is an overwhelming and weakening moment to actually see the glory of God.
+It truly is an overwhelming and weakening moment actually to see the glory of God.
 We should fear Him.
 To not fear Him is just asinine.

-We need to have a respectful fear – not the terror of a murderous maniac god of the Gnostics that was recently portrayed in the movie, Noah.
+We need to have a respectful fear – not the terror of a murderous maniac god of the Gnostics that was recently portrayed in the movie Noah.
 Nor do we need to have a flippant familiarity that He is the “Man upstairs.”
 We should never trivialize the awesomeness of our Father.

 Remember:The man who fears God will avoid all extremes. - Solomon (Ecclesiastes 7:18) Click To Tweet

 Know someone who would enjoy receiving The Daily Champion?